 Wrapping a present doesn't have to be a chore.
-With a few techniques and tips, you'll be able to wrap any shape present in minutes!
+With a few techniques and tips, you'll be able to wrap any shape of present in minutes!
 Let's start with the present below.
-With the picture and video tutorials, you'll understand the basic present wrapping technique that can then be applied to any shape.
+With the picture and video tutorials, you'll understand the basic present-wrapping technique that can then be applied to any shape.

-These directions will work for almost any present shape, but for this tutorial I'm showing you how I wrapped a DVD for my children.
-See the photo below.
+These directions will work for almost any shape of present, but for this tutorial, I'm showing you how I wrapped a DVD for my children.
+(See the photo below.)

 - Take the item and lay it on the paper.
 Give a little extra on either side before you begin to cut.